-Awkwardly Awesome Podcast w/ Jason Freeman
+Awkwardly Awesome w/ Jason Freeman

 Jason Freeman is a professional speaker, author, and podcaster who makes his living using the very same voice and speech impediment that he spent nearly thirty years of his life trying to hide, proving that sometimes our most awkward obstacles can be our most awesome gifts.